Top 12 Places To Visit In Rizal Province 2019 [Updated]

 3).
 Pinto Art Museum

-One of the more unique places of interest is the Pinto Art Museum, which is a set of Mediterranean inspired buildings that feature various artwork from canvas paintings through to sculptures.
-There is also a couple of very nice restaurants with a nice relaxing ambiance and good food, making it well worthwhile to head out there for lunch whilst taking in the wonderfully landscaped gardens and unique building structures.
+One of the more unique places of interest in Antipolo is the Pinto Art Museum, which is a set of Mediterranean inspired buildings that feature various artwork from canvas paintings through to sculptures.
+There is also a couple of very nice restaurants with a nice relaxing ambience and good food, making it well worthwhile to head out there for lunch whilst taking in the wonderfully landscaped gardens and unique building structures.
 Even if you’re not into art, it is well worth a visit.
-You can read more by clicking here.

 Google Maps: Pinto Art Museum